-This particular rock formation for example, wasn’t the one we paid for in the main entrance.
+This particular rock formation, for example, wasn’t the one we paid for in the main entrance.
 Another ten pesos for swimming in the wrong spot, or so the sweeping guy told us.
 I was the first one to dive in.
-I couldn’t walk on the surface below as the depth of the reservoir was irregular, one bit the water is above your waist, and another step lead to you not being able to breathe anymore.
+I couldn’t walk on the surface below as the depth of the reservoir was irregular, one bit the water is above your waist, and another step leads to you not being able to breathe anymore.
 The main attraction was Hagimit Falls, in the middle of the waterway.
-A group of local kids and adults were already there, jumping eagerly to the seven foot deep water.
+A group of local kids and adults were already there, jumping eagerly to the seven-foot deep water.
 Slowly they left the falls when we arrived.
 By then it was our time to plunge.
 As most of us were not swimmers, like me, it was a difficult exhibition to perform.
 Only one of us was able to enjoy the obstacle without the dread of drowning.
 But of course, to break the tension, we tried to do our best and conquer our fear.
 We formed what we called “the trust bond”.
-One of us jump, and the rest forms a line, holding each others arms, and the goal was to grab the jumper quickly and pull him out of his near death experience (lol).
+One of us jump and the rest form a line, holding each other’s arms, and the goal was to grab the jumper quickly and pull him out of his near-death experience (lol).

 Time passed we almost forgot we still had two more places to visit.
 Still wet, we rode the car and drove on to Aqua Maxima, We told the guy at the cashier that we’d only stay for an hour or two at maximum so we asked for a considerable discount.
 Most of my friends, including me, are too small for our age.
 So, the cashier guy just assumed to think that most of us were likable students in a field trip, and the two taller ones, teachers.
 That absolutely worked for us.
 Thanks a lot, good sir!

 The queue for the blob was open.
 Lining up, we decided who would be the first one to jump.
-After a what might have been whole afternoon of determining the first jumper, I decided I should go first.
-My feet was trembling as I walked on the thin platform, the lifeguard stood steadily at the end of it.
+After a what might have been a whole afternoon of determining the first jumper, I decided I should go first.
+My feet were trembling as I walked on the thin platform, the lifeguard stood steadily at the end of it.
 I can still feel the shake of my feet whenever I recall those moments.
 Time seemed to slow down, the cheering turned to distorted muffles.
-The height between me and the giant air bag appeared to be going farther and farther everytime I tried to blink.
+The height between me and the giant airbag appeared to be going farther and farther every time I tried to blink.
 No, I thought.
 I was not ready.
 The pressure was too much to take in.
 I pulled back.